temp-remember-to-delete/docker-hy.github.io/data/part-1/section-5.md

 <exercise name="Exercise 1.9: Volumes">

-In this exercise we won't create a new Dockerfile.
+In this exercise we won't create a new Podmanfile.

-Image `devopsdockeruh/simple-web-service` creates a timestamp every two seconds to `/usr/src/app/text.log` when it's not given a command.
+Image `devopspodmanuh/simple-web-service` creates a timestamp every two seconds to `/usr/src/app/text.log` when it's not given a command.
 Start the container with bind mount so that the logs are created into your filesystem.

 Submit the command you used to complete the exercise.